Mamta-Hub1/Credit-Card-Transaction-and-Customer-Dashboard-using-Power-BI/README.md

 Credit Card Transaction Database Terms:
-1. Credit Card Limit
+1. Credit Card Limit:
 •	This is the maximum amount a customer is allowed to spend on the card.
 •	It is decided by the bank based on income, credit score, repayment history, and risk profile.

-2.Revolving Balance / Outstanding Balance
+2.Revolving Balance / Outstanding Balance:
 •	The remaining unpaid amount that is carried over to the next billing cycle.
 •	When a customer does not pay the full amount, the remaining balance becomes revolving balance.
 •	Interest (finance charges) is charged on this amount.

-3. Average Utilization Ratio
+3. Average Utilization Ratio:
 •	Measures how much of the credit limit the customer is using on average.
 •	Formula:
 Utilization Ratio (%) = (Total Outstanding / Credit Limit) × 100

-5. Delinquent Account
+5. Delinquent Account:
 A Delinquent Account is a credit card account where the customer has not paid the minimum due amount by the due date.
 It reflects missed or late payments.